 The Compensation Committee has sole and exclusive authority to retain compensation consultants, legal counsel or other advisers as the Compensation Committee deems necessary or appropriate for the Compensation Committee to carry out its duties, including the authority to provide appropriate funding, as determined by the Compensation Committee, for the payment of reasonable compensation to such compensation consultants, legal counsel and other advisers; provided, that when determining whether to engage any compensation consultant, legal counsel or other adviser, the Compensation Committee is required to consider the factors set forth in Rule 10C-1(b)(4) under the Exchange Act and any other factors required to be so considered by the Nasdaq rules, including, without limitation, the factors set forth in Rule 5605(d)(3) of the Nasdaq rules.
 From time to time, the Compensation Committee has engaged compensation consultants.
-In 2021, the Compensation Committee engaged Alvarez & Marsal, LLC ("Alvarez & Marsal") to provided compensation consulting services.
-Please see the discussion of the consulting services provided to the Compensation Committee by Alvarez & Marsal under the section titled "Executive Compensation and Other Matters-Role of Independent Compensation Consultant."
+In 2022, the Compensation Committee engaged Alvarez & Marsal, LLC ("Alvarez & Marsal") to provided to the section titled "Executive Compensation and Other Matters-Role of Independent Compensation Consultant."

 The Compensation Committee has adopted a written charter, which sets forth the Compensation Committee's duties and responsibilities.
 The Compensation Committee charter is available on our website at www.myfw.com under "Investor Relations-Governance-Governance Documents."
-The Compensation Committee met three times in 2021.
+The Compensation Committee met one time in 2022.